-These two committee members are selected by the thesis advisor and student.
+These two committee members are selected by the Thesis advisor and student.
 These two members must have an appointment at UCSD (tenure track, adjunct, in residence, research series).
-Exceptions for appointment of committee members who may not have a UCSD appointment will be made on a case-by-case basis by the Research Prop Chair.
-Responsibilities: The committee's responsibility is, in association with the thesis advisor, to provide guidance to the student and input into the research proposition.
+Exceptions for appointment of committee members who may not have a UCSD appointment will be made on a case-by-case basis by Dr. Yaksh.

+Responsibilities: The committee's responsibility is, in association with the thesis advisor, to provide guidance to the student and input into the research proposition